Table of Contents

 Definition of Hemorrhagic Diathesis

-Hemorrhagic diathesis, in the end, describes pathologically increased bleeding tendency and bleeding may last too long, be too strong or occur without adequate cause.
+Hemorrhagic diathesis describes pathologically increased bleeding tendency and bleeding may last too long, be too strong or occur without adequate cause.
 Such bleeding events should always be reason for skepticism on your part and encourage further probing!

 In the end, hemorrhagic diathesis may occur on different levels of the aforementioned hemostasis and manifest itself in thrombotic, plasma or vascular disorders.
 Here, the causes may be congenital but also acquired.